THE USE OF SPECTRA LASER NANOSECOND Q-SWITCHED IN TATTOO REMOVAL IN EDMONTON

 Who Can’t Have Spectra Laser Nanosecond Q-Switched Treatment?

-If you have any medical history relating to your skin, you should let your doctor know about it.
+If you have any medical history relating to your skin, you should let your doctor (or injection certified pharmacists) know about it.
 Breastfeeding and pregnant individuals should avoid having this procedure.

 If your skin is newly tanned, you should wait until for two weeks after the last suntan session.